MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/about-upgrades-23h2.md

 This article provides an overview of upgrading your existing Azure Stack HCI system from version 22H2 to version 23H2.

-Throughout this article, we'll refer Azure Stack HCI, version 23H2 as the *new* version and Azure Stack HCI, version 22H2 as the *old* version.
+Throughout this article, we refer to Azure Stack HCI, version 23H2 as the *new* version and Azure Stack HCI, version 22H2 as the *old* version.

 ## About Azure Stack HCI, version 23H2